OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/backtesting/rsi.md

 ---
 title: rsi
-description: Understanding the rsi strategy, which buys stock when it's less than a threshold and shorts when it exceeds a threshold.
+description: "Understanding the rsi strategy, which buys stock when it's less than" a threshold and shorts when it exceeds a threshold.
 Learn the usage, parameters, and options involved in this strategy.
 keywords: